amratanshu788/Amazon-clone-basic/README.md

 - Add real product links and categories.
 - Implement user authentication.
-- Add backend for handling cart and order management.
+- Add a backend for handling carts and order management.